ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 For root keys that you import to the KMS instance, because you're providing new key material not already in the KMS, you can't set a rotation policy for automatic key rotation.
 Instead, you [manually rotate](#vpc-key-rotation-ui) your keys by using the new cryptographic key material that you imported.

 The key rotation feature is available for root keys and does not apply to standard encryption keys.
-Key rotation is available for encrypting resrouces on Gen 2 Compute resources only.
 {:note}

 ### How key rotation works